 Network science provides a universal framework for modeling complex systems, contrasting the reductionist approach generally adopted in physics.
 In a prototypical study, we utilize network models created from spectroscopic data of atoms to predict microscopic properties of the underlying physical system.
 For simple atoms such as helium, an a posteriori inspection of spectroscopic network communities reveals the emergence of quantum numbers and symmetries.
 For more complex atoms such as thorium, finer network hierarchies suggest additional microscopic symmetries or configurations.
-Link prediction yields a quantitative ranking of yet unknown atomic transitions, offering opportunities to discover new spectral lines in a well-controlled manner.
+Furthermore, link prediction in spectroscopic networks yields a quantitative ranking of yet unknown atomic transitions, offering opportunities to discover new spectral lines in a well-controlled manner.
 Our work promotes a genuine bi-directional exchange of methodology between network science and physics, and presents new perspectives for the study of atomic spectra.